scottgilmartin/DEFT/README.md

 Nas - Halftime
 <p align="center">
 <img src="https://github.com/scottgilmartin/DEFT/blob/master/images/Screen%20Shot%202019-01-23%20at%2000.37.49.png" alt="alt text" width="60%" height="50%"></p>
+Here we see a multi-syllabic perfect rhyme in "relax and strive" and "jackson five".
+The distance between each vowel syllable is 0 and the consonance is identical in each consonant group following a vowel.

 Nas - Halftime
 <p align="center">
 <img src="https://github.com/scottgilmartin/DEFT/blob/master/images/Screen%20Shot%202019-01-23%20at%2011.47.31.png" alt="alt text" width="60%" height="50%"></p>

+"i used to hustle now all I do is relax and strive when i was young i was a fan of the jackson five"

+The above multi-syllabic rhyme in the context of the song.

 Q-Tip - Scenario
 <p align="center">